The Mule (2014 film): Plot

 In 1983 Australia, television repairman Ray Jenkins (Angus Sampson) and his football team celebrate the end of their season by spending the weekend in Thailand.
 Ray's best friend Gavin (Leigh Whannell), a small-time criminal working for local property owner/crime lord Pat Shepherd (John Noble), asks Ray to transport heroin on his return flight.
 Ray initially refuses, but after learning his stepfather is deeply in gambling debt, and his mother will be targeted if he does not pay up, he agrees to transport the heroin.
 In Thailand, while wandering through the markets, Gavin goes to pick up half a kilogram of heroin to bring back to Pat.
 Before he leaves, he purchases an extra half kilogram to sell on his own.
 At the hotel, Gavin hides the heroin in condoms and coerces Ray to swallow them.

 Upon their arrival at Melbourne Airport, Ray begins to panic and is eventually detained by customs officials.
 Believing Ray is a drug trafficker, Australian Federal Police agents Croft (Hugo Weaving) and Paris (Ewen Leslie) arrest him.
 Ray's lawyer Jasmine Griffiths (Georgina Haig) tells Ray that he can only be held in a hotel room for four days.

-During the four days, Ray tries to hold back his bodily functions to prevent himself from being convicted, aided by codeine, which constipates him.
+During the four days, Ray tries to hold back his bodily functions to prevent himself from being convicted, aided by codeine, which constipated him.
 Gavin returns to tell Ray's mother Judy (Noni Hazlehurst) and stepfather John (Geoff Morrell) that Ray has been arrested.
 They plan to head to the hotel to visit him, but John has a discussion with Gavin, revealing his participation in the drug scheme to get Pat to get rid of his debts.

 Paris arrives at the hotel room to find Ray being tormented by Croft and a police guard.
 He kicks them out of the room, comforts Ray, and gives him more codeine.

 Gavin hides from Pat but is found and beaten savagely for botching the heroin transport.
 Pat tells Gavin that Ray must be killed to prevent him from giving information to the police.
 Gavin heads to the hotel, where he persuades the guard to let him visit Ray, whom he intends to stab, but finds he cannot bring himself to do so.
 He is caught by Paris, who follows him to the rooftop.
 Paris reveals himself to be a cop out to make money from drugs, while Gavin explains the whole situation.
 Paris pushes Gavin from the rooftop.
 Gavin hits the car of Ziggy, Pat's Lithuanian guard, and dies on impact.
 Ziggy dumps Gavin's body by the side of the road and leaves town.

 Having witnessed Gavin falling off the building, Ray realizes that Paris is corrupt.
 He tries to tell Croft, but Croft doesn't believe it.